aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/500-lab-05-outputs.md

 ```
 1. Go to the AWS console and update your stack with a new template.
 {{%expand "How do I update a Stack?" %}}
-Go to the AWS console and deploy the stack same way as you did in
+Go to the AWS console and deploy the stack the same way you did in
 the [Lab 03: Intrinsic Functions](../300-lab-03-functions)
 ![](/40-cloudformation-features/update-1.gif)
 {{% /expand %}}